raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 --- /collapse ---

 **Note:** Although all of the functions of the `picamera-zero` library are available, many of the `picamera-zero` settings and parameters that would normally result in a different picture being captured are silently ignored when the code is executed using Astro Pi Replay.
-Additionally, most attributes on the `PiCamera` object are ignored.
+Additionally, most attributes on the `Camera` object are ignored.
 For example, setting the resolution attribute to anything other than `(4056,3040)` has no effect when simulated on Astro Pi Replay, but would change the resolution when run on an Astro Pi in space.
 </p>